elithrar/elithrar.github.io/_posts/2015-07-02-http-handler-error-handling-revisited.md

 * We create a custom `Error` type (an interface) that embeds Go's built-in error interface and also has a `Status() int` method.
 * We provide a simple `StatusError` type (a struct) that satisfies our `handler.Error` type.
 Our StatusError type accepts a HTTP status code (an int) and an error that allows us to wrap the root cause for logging/inspection.
 * Our `ServeHTTP` method contains a type switch—which is the `e := err.(type)` part that tests for the errors we care about and allows us to handle those specific cases.
-In our example that's just `StatusError` Other error types—be they from other packages (e.g. `net.Error`) or additional error types we have defined—can also be inspected (if we care about their details).
+In our example that's just the `handler.Error` type.
+Other error types—be they from other packages (e.g. `net.Error`) or additional error types we have defined—can also be inspected (if we care about their details).

 If we don't want to inspect them, our `default` case catches them.
 Remember that the `ServeHTTP` method allows our `Handler` type to satisfy the `http.Handler` interface and be used anywhere http.Handler is accepted: Go's net/http package and all good third party frameworks.
 This is what makes custom handler types so useful: they're flexible about where they can be used.